PROGRAMS & EVENTS

 Payment is due at the time of registration.
 Credit card payments (Visa, Mastercard and Discover) – whether online, in person or by phone – will incur a 2% transaction fee.
 Cash and check payments are also accepted.

 The Town of Farragut is not responsible for costs associated with the purchase of supplies when a class is canceled.

-All classes are held at the Farragut Community Center unless otherwise noted and all league sports are held at Mayor Bob Leonard Park unless otherwise noted.
+All events are held at the Farragut Community Center unless otherwise noted and all league sports are held at Mayor Bob Leonard Park unless otherwise noted.

 Some events may be canceled or postponed in the event of inclement weather.
-Please see Town of Farragut social media (Facebook, Twitter and Instagram) for updated information.
+Please see Farragut Parks & Rec social media (Facebook, Twitter and Instagram) for updated information.

 Punch cards for community center gym programs may be purchased at the recreation office.
 Twenty visits are just $30, and punch cards may be shared by family or friends.

 No refunds are given for programs and classes.

 Spring Open Gym opportunities